Rafaeltheraven/wagon/README.md

 ## Subshells
 The attribute evaluation language is quite limited.
 To get around the limitation, it was decided to allow grammar designers to shell out to arbitrary shell scripts.
 These scripts should print out json data, which can then be parsed and put into a dictionary.
 A skeleton implementation exists in `wagon-codegen`, but it was never tested or completed.

-## Regexes
-At the moment, a regex is defined as just any string between two `/`, no further support exists for turning these into proper regex machines or checking if it's even valid regex.

 ## Type checking
 There is no type checking functionality.
 For now, it is assumed that grammars are properly written (they are not, but we assume it anyway).
 Proper error handling of value errors should occur